jihed-chalghaf/diploma-chain/README.md

     The verifier is able to
     - Verify a Diploma by uploading the correspondent JSON file

-For extra details on how each role can use the application please refer to the guides
+For extra details on how each role can use the application please refer to the [user guide](./docs/user_manual.md)